-NOTE: Use the space given below for your answers.
+NOTE : Use the space given below for your answers.
 Use separate sheet if space is not sufficient.

-prominence that political theory had acquired through the ages seemed to be coming an end with the rise of Behaviouralism.
-How do you understand this? ording to Easton historicism may be regarded as the major cause for the decline o tical theory.
-Explain. -------------------------------------- ucai meory.
-Expiam. - Wh at are the external factors Cobban stated for decline of Political Theory?
-Wh: at are the basic propositions of scientific approach? at are the basic propositions of scientific approach?
+1. The prominence that political theory had acquired through the ages seemed to be coming to an end with the rise of Behaviouralism.
+How do you understand this ?

+Directorate of Distance and Online Education, University of Jammu, M.A.
+Political Sciences, Semester II, Political Theory 37

+2. According to Easton historicism may be regarded as the major cause for the decline of political theory.
+Explain.

+3. What are the external factors Cobban stated for decline of Political Theory?

+4. What are the basic propositions of scientific approach ?

-5. What are the basic propositions advanced by Dante Germino in his book Beyond Ideology: The Revival of Political Theory?
+5. What are the basic propositions advanced by Dante Germino in his book Beyond Ideology: The Revival of Political Theory ?